Accessible link guidelines

 |http://webaim.org/techniques/hypertext/||Links and Hypertext|

-Pop-ups and new windows introduce many usability problems and should be employed sparingly.
-If needed, links that open pop-ups and new windows should contain text explaining the action that will occur to minimize users' confusion.
+Pop-ups and new windows introduce many usability problems and should be used sparingly.
+But if one is needed, links that open pop-ups and new windows should contain text explaining the action that will occur to minimize users' confusion--for example, "Link opens new window."

 <a href="https://www.amazon.com/gp/product/1430241942/" target="_blank">Buy